muxcmux/besedka/README.md

 ### Features

-* Portable, fast, small, and easy to setup
+* Portable and easy to setup - single executable binary without dependencies
+* Fast - written in Rust
+* Small - less than 5kb minified & gzipped
 * Free, open, no ads, no tracking, no bullshit
 * Markdown
 * Moderation